hernandemczuk/logixboard-challenge/be-code-challenge_cf72aca/README.md

 party who is shipping the items, receiving the items, or paying for the item.
 It's important to know which Orgs are involved with a given shipment.
 Tracking these Shipment to Org relationships is key in storing the data.

 The data model is fairly simple in what you'll receive, you can inspect the data in `messages.ts` to see what they look like.
+Each message is a **complete snapshot** of the object, ie you are receiving ALL the data for a given object each time, not just what has changed.
+Don't worry about tracking intermediary state, or object history, we only care about the most up to date view of a given object.
 On organization messages we receive both a unique identifier and a code. **Be warned, the `code` field can change over time!**

 Your API should persist or update the given object to maintain accurate data for later access.
 Feel free to use a persistence layer of your choosing that satisfies the requirements.